 (b) in the case of those persons who held office as permanent or provisional members, continue in office without distinction as to whether they were appointed as permanent or provisional members.

-[Clause 5 inserted by No. 19 of 2016 s.
-98.]
+[Clause 5 inserted: No. 19 of 2016 s.
+98; amended: No. 19 of 2016 s.
+276.]

 Notes

-1 This is a compilation of the Health (Miscellaneous Provisions) Act 1911 and includes the amendments made by the other written laws referred to in the following table 1a, 6, 7.
-The table also contains information about any reprint.
+This is a compilation of the Health (Miscellaneous Provisions) Act 1911 and includes amendments made by other written laws 6, 7.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table